rakshitvallabhaneni/Simple-Shell/README.md

 The Makefile can be used to compile and execute using ./shell

 Any UNIX commands including vim, FILE commands should work without any issues.
+The address of the binary can also be included in the command if you want to execute a particular binary.